Complete hyperentangled Greenberger-Horne-Zeilinger state analysis for polarization and time-bin hyperentanglement: Discussion and summary

 In the presented scheme, the atom-cavity system is exploited to construct the CPF gate, which plays an important role in our complete HGSA scheme.
 Therefore, it is necessary for us to discuss the feasibility of CPF gate with the current technology.
 In 2004, Duan \emph{et al.} proposed the CPF gate in theory, and their numerical simulations showed that the CPF gate is robust to the practical noise and experimental imperfections in the cavity-QED setups \cite{CPF1}.
 Considering a neutral atom trapped in the Fabry-Perot cavity with $(g, \kappa, \Gamma)/2\pi \approx (25, 8, 5.2)MHz$, one may calculate the gate fidelity $F$ to be 0.999 if $T = 240/\kappa$ and the error probability $P_s = 0.032$ due to the spontaneous emission \cite{CPF1}.
 In the same year, Xiao \emph{at al.} proposed a scheme to realize the CPF gate between two rare-earth ions embedded in cavity, and their numerical simulations showed that the CPF gate is robust and scalable with high fidelity and low error rate \cite{CPF2}.
 In the case of a rare-earth ion embedded in a silica-microsphere cavity with $(g, \kappa, \Gamma)/2\pi \approx (10^{3}, 32, 10^{-3})MHz$ and $T = 3\mu s$, $F$ can reach 99.998\% and $P_s$ is about $10^{-8}$ \cite{CPF2}.
 In 2006, Lin \emph{et al.} presented a scheme for implementing a multiqubit CPF gate by only one step, and showed that $F$ can has its minimum value $F_{min} = Q \approx 0.989$, and the quality factor $Q$ is independent of the variation of coupling rate $g$ \cite{CPF3}.
 In 2008, Gao \emph{et al.} proposed the scheme to realize CPF gate between two single photons through a single quantum dot in a slow-light photonic crystal waveguide \cite{CPF4}.
 In 2015, Wei \emph{et al.} proposed the scheme for implementing optical CPF gate by using the single-sided cavity strongly coupled to a single nitrogen-vacancy-center defect in diamond \cite{CPF5}.
 In the same year, Hao \emph{et al.} presented a scheme to realize the CPF gate between a flying optical photon and an atomic ensemble based on cavity input-output process and Rydberg blockade \cite{CPF6}.
 In 2016, Hacker \emph{et al.} utilized the strong light–matter coupling provided by a single atom in a high-finesse optical resonator to realize the universal photon–photon CPF gate and achieved an average gate fidelity of ($76.2 \pm 3.6$) percent \cite{CPF7}.
 In 2020, Kimiaee Asadi \emph{et al.} proposed three schemes to implement the CPF gate mediated by a cavity \cite{CPF8}.
 In the past years, the CPF gate has already been well studied in the theory, numerical simulation and experiment \cite{CPF1,CPF2,CPF3,CPF4,CPF5,CPF6,CPF7,CPF8,CPF9,CPF10}, which will make our HGSA scheme based on CPF gate more practical and accessible.

 In summary, we have presented an efficient scheme for the complete analysis of hyperentangled GHZ state in polarization and time-bin DOFs.
+In our scheme, the polarization GHZ state is distinguished at the first step.
+In theory, it is also accessible for us to accomplish the time-bin GHZ state analysis first, and then distinguish the polarization state using the time-bin entanglement.
+However, in our scheme, the analysis of polarization GHZ state is very simple and efficient through the CPF gate constructed by the cavity-assisted interaction.
 With the help of the achievable CPF gate and self-assisted mechanism, this scheme can be directly extended to the complete $N$-photon HGSA.
 Our scheme can save the quantum resource and largely reduce the requirement on nonlinearity, and we hope it will have useful applications in the quantum communication protocols based on polarization and time-bin hyperentanglement.